andremann/SKG-IF/docs/source/venues.rst

 Local identifier
 ----
-:Description: Unique code identifiying the Venue in the OSG (if any, otherwise "stateless identifier")
+:Description: Unique code identifiying the Venue in the OSG (if any, otherwise "stateless identifier").
 :Type: string
 :Use: recommended, (0..*)
 :Representation: XML element ``localIdentifier``